CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 <!-- omit in toc -->
 #### Buffers and Buffer Views

 A **buffer** is a binary blob.
 Each buffer has a `uri` that refers to an external file containing buffer data and a `byteLength` describing the buffer size in bytes.
-Relative paths are relative to the subtree file. `uri` is required when using the JSON subtree format and not required when using the binary subtree format - when omitted the buffer refers to the binary chunk of the subtree file.
+Relative paths are relative to the subtree file.
 Data URIs are not allowed.

+In the [Binary Format](#subtree-binary-format) the first buffer may instead refer to the binary chunk of the subtree file, in which case the `uri` property must be undefined.
+This buffer is referred to as the _internal buffer_.

 A **buffer view** is a contiguous subset of a buffer.
 A buffer view's `buffer` property is an integer index to identify the buffer.
 A buffer view has a `byteOffset` and a `byteLength` to describe the range of bytes within the buffer.
 The `byteLength` does not include any padding.
 There may be multiple buffer views referencing a single buffer.